 Beware of "Label Claim": Many, if not most, skincare products include extracts simply for what is called "label claim."
 This means they put a tiny amount in the product just so they can list it on the label.
 So, unfortunately, just because you see it in a product doesn't mean it is in the product at an amount that will help.

 Green, black, and oolong tea are all produced from the same plant, Camellia sinensis.
-Manufacturing differences produce the three different tea types.
-Green tea manufacturing is the least damaging to the leaves, since it involves steaming them immediately after harvesting.
+The manufacturing process of green tea is the least damaging to the leaves, involving a simple process of steaming the leaves immediately after harvesting.
 This immediate and gentle processing allows for green tea to retain the majority of the nutrients and chemicals found within the plant.
 Scientists have found that these nutrients provide green tea with a variety of health benefits for the skin, which includes the potential to improve acne.1-3

 Chemical Components of Green Tea